 It is possible to create an ontology that is limited in its semantic richness, but is compatible with semantically rich models such as the ontologies mentioned above.
-The task force We aaims to integrate or use components such as multiple commonly used data schemata, terminologies and ontologies, by linking individual terms, data elements, and representations from them into our information model.
+The Task Force aims to integrate or use components such as multiple commonly used data schemata, terminologies and ontologies, by linking individual terms, data elements, and representations from them into our information model.

-This presents certain challenges since the pre-existing resources can come with different levels of semantic richness, different methodological rigor and different semantic commitments.
-It is highly likely that unifying all the resources semantically on the top level (based on the nine core terms: clinical consequences, frequency of exposure, frequency of harm, contextual information/modifying factors, evidence, mechanism of the interaction, recommended actions, seriousness rating, and severity) is either extremely complicated and time consuming.
+This linking activity presents certain challenges since the pre-existing resources can come with different levels of semantic richness, different methodological rigor and different semantic commitments.
+It is highly likely that unifying all the resources semantically on the top level (based on the nine core terms (see User-centered definitions) would be both extremely complicated and time consuming.

 Reusing terms

-We agree to carefully consider the re-use of pre-existing representations in building our ontology, making sure they are well defined, not ambiguous and come with annotations regarding their provenance.
+The Task Force agrees to carefully consider the re-use of pre-existing representations in building our ontology, ensure they are well defined, unambiguous, and annotated for provenance.
 If representations from pre-existing ontologies fulfill specified criteria (e.g. existence of a human understandable non-circular definition, etc.), they will be re-used.
-The ontologies we consider in this effort are mainly ontologies based on or linked to commonly used standards, such as ICD9, ICD10, RxNorm, etc.
+The ontologies we consider in this effort are mainly ontologies based on or linked to commonly used standards, such as ICD-9, ICD-10, RxNorm, etc.

-We propose to create a small task force to formulate the strict rules and criteria of deciding which terms are ready to re-use.
+A sub-team from the Task Force will formulate the strict rules and criteria of deciding which terms are ready to re-use.

 General representation strategy

-We propose to represent the core terms (see #9 above) as information content entities (ICE; http://purl.obolibrary.org/obo/IAO_0000030).
-The aim of our ontology is to represent all triples about these information content entities and the relation to other information content entities.
+The Task Force will represent the core terms (see #9 above) as information content entities (ICE; http://purl.obolibrary.org/obo/IAO_0000030).
+The aim of the ontology is to represent all triples about these information content entities and the relation to other information content entities.

-Information content entities (ICEs) distinguish between a description of a thing and the thing itself.
+ICEs distinguish between a description of a thing and the thing itself.
 For example, the process mechanisms of the interaction has participants and is preceded by another biological process.
 The information entity “Mechanisms of the interaction” just refers to processes of that time; it does not have participants and is not preceded by another biological process.
 The advantage of using ICEs is that these are descriptions of a process, which allows for them to be speculative and not necessarily true.
 All reports of PDDIs are individual findings.
-By using information content entities, we recognize that reports of PDDIs are statements made, have attributes and a life of their own.
+By using information content entities, we recognize that reports of PDDIs are statements that have attributes and a life of their own.

-One effect of this is that the OWL representations of the minimum information model core terms do not refer to the actual material entities or processes, but do refer to the ICE.
+One effect of this is that the OWL representations of the minimum information model core terms do not refer to the actual material entities or processes that they model, but do refer to the related ICE.
 To clarify that: all properties of the core terms in our ontology will be terminological in nature and refer to relations between the term and other terms.
-E.g. the core term: “Mechanism of the interaction” in our model will not have participants or be preceded by another biological process.
+E.g. the core term: “Mechanism of the interaction” in the model will not have participants or be preceded by another biological process.
 Those are properties of process that are mechanisms of the interaction, but not of the information entity “Mechanism of the interaction”.

 Detailed development of the underlying biomedical processes, qualities and material entities will be done in other ontologies, for example the already mentioned ontologies, DIDEO and DINTO.
-However, these representations about the domain would be complementary to the level of the ontology we will provide.
+However, these representations about the domain would be complementary to the level of the ontology that we will provide.
 This means that, while those representation will be part of another ontology, they can and should be done in a way that is inline to our representation.